Rakshit828/VidAgent/README.md

-# 📺 ChatTube AI: Your Intelligent YouTube Conversational Agent
+# 📺 VidAgent: Your Intelligent YouTube Conversational Agent

+## Make Videos Talk

 ChatTube AI is a production-grade, agentic RAG (Retrieval-Augmented Generation) application designed to transform how you consume YouTube content.
 Instead of just watching, you can now **converse** with any video.
 Powered by an advanced AI agent, ChatTube analyzes transcripts, retrieves relevant context, and provides real-time, cited answers to your deepest questions.